UV Safety Month - Ask the Advocates!

 Sun safety tips - there are several things I always keep on hand while traveling to and from work: sun screen, sun hat, sun umbrella, and sun sleeves.
 This tip is for the umbrella and sleeves.

-1. Sun sleeves – these are a big saver!
-I keep this in the car (well used to before I sold my car!) to help cover my arm next to the window while driving, I use them doing outdoor activities for extra protection against sun (and sweat).
+1. Sun sleeves - these are a big saver!
+I keep this in the car (well used to before I sold my car!) to help cover my arm next to the window while driving, I use them doing outdoor activities as an extra way of protecting the skin from UV after skin cancer.
 They are thin and can help cool you down when they get wet (wick away material).
-I’ve also found that sometimes for work I have to work outside – these are great to make sure I have extra coverage (we all know how easy it is to miss a spot!).
+I've also found that sometimes for work I have to work outside - these are great to make sure I have extra coverage (we all know how easy it is to miss a spot!).

 2. Sun Umbrella - I used to think this was a silly thing to carry around.
 I mean, what fool would open up an umbrella on a sunny day?
 Then I got diagnosed with Melanoma and it's not so silly anymore!
 These have been life savers on several occasions.
 If I've forgotten a hat and am walking home from work (welcome to commuting in the NYC area where we walk everywhere).
 I've even broken it out watching Nathan's Hot Dog eating contest on a 4th of July in Coney Island!

 Have you entered our Skin Cancer Awareness Month Giveaway?